Petroleum industry in Nigeria: Oil spills and water contamination

 Oil spills in Nigeria are a common occurrence; it has been estimated that between 9 and 13 Moilbbl have been spilled since oil drilling started in 1958.
 The government estimates that about 7,000 spills occurred between 1970 and 2000.
 The process of remediating some of the contaminated site was conducted in Kwawa community, Khana Local Government Area of Rivers State, after the United Nations Environment Programme (UNEP) released an environmental assessment of Ogoniland in 2011, a remediation project popularly refer to as OGONI CLEAN-UP.

 Oil spill causes include corrosion of pipelines and tankers (accounts for 50% of all spills), sabotage (28%), and oil production operations (21%), with 1% of the spills being accounted for by inadequate or non-functional production equipment.
 One reason that corrosion accounts for such a high percentage of all spills is that as a result of the small size of the oilfields in the Niger Delta, there is an extensive network of pipelines between the fields.
-Many facilities and pipelines were constructed to older standards, are poorly maintained and have outlived their estimated life span.Nigeria to start rehabilitation of oil joint venture facilities(NigeriaBusinessInfo.com) Sabotage is performed primarily through what is known as "bunkering", whereby the saboteur taps a pipeline, and in the process of extraction sometimes the pipeline is damaged.
+Many facilities and pipelines were constructed to older standards, are poorly maintained and have outlived their estimated life span.
+Sabotage is performed primarily through what is known as "bunkering", whereby the saboteur taps a pipeline, and in the process of extraction sometimes the pipeline is damaged.
 Oil extracted in this manner is often sold for cash compensation.

 Oil spills have a major impact on the ecosystem.
 Large tracts of mangrove forests have been destroyed.
 They are especially susceptible to oil spills because the oil is stored in the soil and re-released annually with each inundation.
 An estimated 5–10% of Nigerian mangrove ecosystems have been wiped out either by settlement or by oil.
 Spills also take out crops and aquacultures through contamination of groundwater and soils.
 Drinking water is frequently contaminated, and a sheen of oil is visible in many localised bodies of water.
 If the drinking water is contaminated, even if no immediate health effects are apparent, the numerous hydrocarbons and other chemicals present in oil represent a carcinogenic risk.
 Offshore spills, which are usually much greater in scale, contaminate coastal environments and cause a decline in local fishing production.

 Nigerian regulations are weak and rarely enforced allowing oil companies, in essence, to self-regulate.